paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 In case the autodetection fails, a manual setup menu will be displayed.
 Check the device path and set _Radio Type_ as **ti_cc**.
 Leave other options as they are.

-If ZHA is unable to connect to the zzh adapter then try replugging the zzh USB adapter or try moving it to another USB-port.
+If ZHA is unable to connect to the zzh adapter then try re-plugging in the zzh USB adapter or try moving it to another USB-port.

 ## Aside: TI Part Numbers